One-Cycle Pruning: Pruning ConvNets Under a Tight Training Budget: Introduction

 \section{Introduction}

 Deep neural networks are able to achieve state-of-the-art results in a wide variety of domains, including computer vision, natural language processing and speech recognition.
 But such achievements imply important increase in budget required both at training and inference time.
-More specifically, model size, run time memory and a number of computing operations are all constraints that make modern neural networks challenging to deploy on resource-constrained environments such as mobile phones or embedded devices.
+More specifically, model size, run time memory and the number of computing operations are all constraints that make modern neural networks challenging to deploy on resource-constrained environments such as mobile phones or embedded devices.

-For that reason, neural network compression and acceleration have become active fields of research.
-Several researchers have been interested to create parameter-efficient architectures, by using low-rank approximations, parameters quantization, and neural network pruning.
+For those reasons, neural network compression and acceleration have become active fields of research.
+Several researchers have been interested in creating parameter-efficient architectures, by using low-rank approximations, parameters quantization, and neural network pruning.

-Recent studies have also exhibited a particular characteristic of neural networks, called the \textit{Lottery Ticket Hypothesis} \cite{lottery}, which suggests that, in regular neural network architectures, there exists a sub-network that can be trained to at least the same level of performance as the original one, in a comparable training budget, as long as it starts from the same original conditions.
-Such a sub-network has thus ``won'' at the initialization lottery and can be preserved, while other parameters of the original network can be removed using pruning methods.
+Recent studies have also exhibited a particular characteristic of neural networks, called the \textit{Lottery Ticket Hypothesis} \cite{lottery}, which suggests that, in regular architectures, there exists a sub-network that can be trained to at least the same level of performance as the original one, in a comparable training budget, as long as it starts from the same original conditions.
+Such a sub-network is said to have ``won'' at the initialization lottery and can be preserved, while other parameters of the original network can be removed using pruning methods.

 To prune a neural network, the most commonly used technique is the so-called Iterative Pruning \cite{BlalockOFG20}, requiring several cycles of pruning and fine-tuning which leads to a lengthy process.
 In this work, we propose to adopt a novel pruning schedule applied directly from the start of the initial training phase.
 This scheduling function gradually prunes the network during the training phase, thus making training and pruning of a neural network a joint process.
-Contributions of our work are summarized as following: \begin{itemize} \item We propose One-Cycle Pruning, a novel pruning schedule with stable, thus generic parameters. \item The proposed pruning schedule is performed using a single training cycle, thus drastically reducing the required training budget. \item Experiments conducted on two architectures and three datasets show that the proposed schedule outperforms commonly used pruning schedules. \end{itemize}